Mike-Mortensen-Portfolio/Oiski.School.THOP/README.md

 The entire ecosystem supports Docker, however, the Android app does not in this setup, unless something like [ngrok](https://ngrok.com/) is set up, which this guide will not explain how to do.
-The setup is there to demonstrate Docker and hosting via a Raspberry Pie.
+The setup is there to demonstrate Docker and hosting via a Raspberry PI.
 It's part of my 5th year examn in **Linux aimed at Server and Embedded**.

 You can set up your own broker and DB solution, however, this guide will focus on using **RabbitMQ** and **InfluxDB**.